iotaledger/goshimmer/documentation/docs/tooling/evil_spammer.md

 ## Evil Wallet and Evil spammer lib
-    This section is a guide for the users that wants to create their own tools or scenarios with the `evilwallet` and `evilwallet` library.
+> :warning: This section is a guide for the users that wants to create their own tools or scenarios
+    with the `evilwallet` and `evilwallet` library.
     If you simply want to spam, you can use the evil spammer tool and its interactive mode described above.